-It’s also a good idea to make sure you’re well-hydrated before you travel.
-I don’t mean downing a gallon of water right before getting on the flight, but drink some extra the day before you travel and that morning in preparation.
+It’s also a good idea to ensure you’re well-hydrated before traveling.
+I don’t mean downing a gallon of water right before getting on the flight but drink some extra the day before you travel and that morning in preparation.

 Sometimes Things Are Outside of Your Control

-It was bumper-to-bumper and we were going surface streets through a congested city.
-If that wasn’t enough fun, BAM!
+It was bumper-to-bumper, and we were going surface streets through a congested city, as if that wasn’t enough fun, BAM!
 We got rear-ended.
 And not just that, by an 18-wheeler truck.
-Luckily, no one was going fast and we were able to drive away after we exchanged paperwork.
+Luckily, no one was going fast, and we were able to drive away after we exchanged paperwork.

 I was grateful I had left a little extra time that day.

-There’s nothing worse than standing in a long line to check-in and the person in front of you starts frantically fumbling to find their driver’s license or passport.
-As if they weren’t waiting all that time in the same long line, right?
+There’s nothing worse than standing in a long line to check in, and the person in front of you starts frantically fumbling to find their driver’s license or passport.
+As if they weren’t waiting in the same long line all that time, right?

 Ideally, wear shoes that are easy to slip off and on so you’re not fumbling with them.
 Make sure if you are carrying a bottle for water that it’s empty.
 And make sure your laptop and toiletries are reasonably accessible.